Ethylene: Halogenation and hydrohalogenation

 Major intermediates from the halogenation and hydrohalogenation of ethylene include ethylene dichloride, ethyl chloride, and ethylene dibromide.
 The addition of chlorine entails "oxychlorination", i.e. chlorine itself is not used.
 Some products derived from this group are polyvinyl chloride, trichloroethylene, perchloroethylene, methyl chloroform, polyvinylidene chloride and copolymers, and ethyl bromide.

 Alkylation

 Major chemical intermediates from the alkylation with ethylene is ethylbenzene, precursor to styrene.
 Styrene is used principally in polystyrene for packaging and insulation, as well as in styrene-butadiene rubber for tires and footwear.
 On a smaller scale, ethyltoluene, ethylanilines, 1,4-hexadiene, and aluminium alkyls.
 Products of these intermediates include polystyrene, unsaturated polyesters and ethylene-propylene terpolymers.

 Oxo reaction

 The hydroformylation (oxo reaction) of ethylene results in propionaldehyde, a precursor to propionic acid and n-propyl alcohol.

 Hydration

-Ethylene has long represented the major nonfermentative precursor to ethanol.
+Ethylene has long represented the major non-fermentative precursor to ethanol.
 The original method entailed its conversion to diethyl sulfate, followed by hydrolysis.
 The main method practiced since the mid-1990s is the direct hydration of ethylene catalyzed by solid acid catalysts: